cvdlab/lar-cc/src/tex/bool1.tex

 The LAR representation \texttt{(W,PW)} of the SCDC,

 \paragraph{Auxiliary data structures}

-This software module returns also a dictionary \texttt{splitFacets}, with keys the  input boundary faces and values the list of pairs\texttt{(covector,fragmentedFaces)}.
+This software module if TRACE: tracing = mytrace(tracing,"<aaaa")-1 This software module returns also a dictionary \texttt{splitFacets}, with keys the  input boundary faces and values the list of pairs\texttt{(covector,fragmentedFaces)}.